 - Team player with a positive attitude and ability to build strong working relationships.

 - Excellent customer service skills (oral and written communication) in a fast-paced environment.

 - Ability to focus on technical work and ability to work on simultaneous projects

 - Attention to details, and excellent time management

-- Proficiency in another language (French or Spanish) a plus
+- Proficiency in another language (French or Spanish) required

 - Experience with Salesforce and NetSuite is a plus/added advantage.